Lorenzo Kamel: Publications

 He is a board member of a number of academic journals, including Palgrave Communications, Eurostudium, Passato e Presente, and frequently acts as a peer-reviewer for the European Research Council (ERC Consolidator Grant "The Study of the Human Past"), Cambridge University Press, International Affairs (Chatham House), and other institutions, publishing houses and journals.

 Prizes

-He was awarded with the 2010 "Giuseppe Sciacca International Prize", the Fritz Thyssen Stiftung Grant (2015), and the 2016 Palestine Book Awards (1st prize, academic section).
+He was awarded with the 2010 "Giuseppe Sciacca International Prize", the Fritz Thyssen Stiftung Grant (2015), the 2016 Palestine Book Awards (1st prize, academic section).